Crossover/equalizer installation guide

 A passive crossover steps into the signal path after the amplification.
 It's a capacitor or coil usually installed right on your speaker lead.
 A passive crossover comes with every pair of drivers in a set of components, sometimes mounted on the speaker's frame.

 Crutchfield also carries passive high-pass crossovers, called Bass Blockers, that clean up the sound of midrange speakers and tweeters by removing the low frequencies.
 They get installed by the speakers and use the factory wiring with standard quick-slide connectors.

-AudioControl 2XS active 2-way crossover
+AudioControl EQX active EQ and 2-way crossover